 The nuances of English to English translations can be amusing at best and offensive at worst.
 So, here are five of our favorite confusions between speakers of Australian English and American English:

-Australia: The entrée is the appetizer
+Australia: The entrée is the appetizer.

-US: The entrée is the main course
+US: The entrée is the main course.

-An Australian in the US could be quite offended by the waiter’s suggestion that she order the entrée size Fettuccine Alfredo instead!
+Therefore, an Australian in the US could be quite offended by the waiter’s suggestion that she order the entrée size Fettuccine Alfredo instead!

 Australia: (vulgar) slang meaning to have sex

 In order to support a team in Australia, you’d be best advised to barrack for them, rather than root for them!

 US: A time in the middle of the day, usually between 12pm and 2pm

 So when making plans, be sure to specify which “midday” time you mean to avoid scheduling issues.

 US: two weeks or biweekly